ayushgupt/k-function-approximation/README.md

   - See the expected errors for Sample Inputs using **"sh getErrorOfCorrectSolutions.sh"**
   - Copy paste your zip file (say 2018MCS0001.zip) to this directory
   - Run your zip file code using **"sh runSampleCases.sh 2018MCS0001"**
-- **There's a penalty of 20% for not following these instructions.
+- **There's a penalty of 20% for submissions in improper format.
 So, do check using above script before submitting.**